128technology/docs/docs/plugin_wireguard.md

 PersistentKeepalive = 30
 ```
 :::note
-If wireguard is hosted on a DHCP enabled interface, `Endpoint` address needs to be configured with latest IP address assigned.
+If wireguard is hosted on a DHCP enabled interface, the peer's `Endpoint` address needs to be configured with the latest IP address assigned.
 :::

 :::note